50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 Water park lovers will thrill to the Yellow Submarine at Splish Splash.
 Photo courtesy of the park

 10. We just know you want to visit Splish Splash in Calverton, right?
-On both weekdays and weekends, enjoy discounted tickets for tots younger than 2, juniors less than 48 inches tall, and seniors older than 60.
+On both weekdays and weekends, enjoy free tickets for tots younger than 2, and discounts for juniors less than 48 inches tall, and seniors older than 60.

-12. See a bit of the East End by rail.
+12. See a bit of the East End by train.
 Take the Long Island Rail Road from Speonk to, say, Montauk.
 Take a walk and catch the return trip.

 Hop aboard a board at an East End surfing school.
 Photo courtesy of Island Surf School